-And studying later in life offers personal advantages.
+And studying later on offers personal advantages.
 As the Good Universities Guide puts it, "you’ve made a considered decision to return".
 You're often more stable, settled, and you're eager to learn.

 Are scholarships available for postgraduate studies in UK?

 If you’re a UK resident you can apply for a Master’s loan to help with course fees and living costs.
-And if you’ve studied your undergraduate degree here at Bath Spa – even if it was a long time ago – you may be eligible for a Progression Scholarship.
+And if you’ve studied your undergraduate degree here at Bath Spa – even if it was a long time ago – you may be eligible for a Postgraduate Alumni Scholarship.

 What postgraduate courses can you do?

-There's so much choice on offer - from specialised creative writing courses, to education, performance, teacher training, and self-directed research degrees.
+There's so much on offer – from specialised Creative Writing courses, to Education, Performance, Teacher Training, and self-directed research degrees.